amcquistan/cdk-codedeploy-greeter-restapi-nodejs/README.md

-# Welcome to your CDK TypeScript project!
+# Reference Project: AWS CDK and CodeBuild for NodeJS Greeter REST API

-This is a blank project for TypeScript development with CDK.
+This is a learning reference project for using AWS Cloud Development Kit v2 (CDK) in conjunction with AWS CodeDeploy for deploying a NodeJS based Greeter REST API.

+## Boilerplate from CDK Init

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+#### Useful commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile